graycoreio/daffodil/libs/external-router/guides/configuration.md

 # `@daffodil/external-router` Configuration

-The External Router exposes a configuration token that you can provide in order to configure your the behavior of the package.
+The External Router exposes configuration via a configuration object passed to the `forRoot` of the `DaffExternalRouterModule`.

 ```ts
 @NgModule({